training4developers/angular2_dotnetcore_01232017/README.md

 ## Application Setup

 Step 1.
-Install Node.js (6 or later).
+Install Node.js version 7.4.0.
 Download from [https://nodejs.org](https://nodejs.org).

 Step 2.
-Install .NET Core.
+Install .NET Core version 1.0.0-preview2-1-003177.
 Download from [https://www.microsoft.com/net/core](https://www.microsoft.com/net/core).

 Step 3.
 Clone or download a ZIP of this repository.
 If you downloaded the ZIP of this repository, extract the ZIP file.